Slideworx/backbone-virtual-list/README.md

 ## Usage with filters
 The list will refresh when the collection will be reseted, sorted, items are added or removed.
-However, list will display all the items in collection, so marking them with some don't display marker.
+However, list will display all the items in collection, so marking them with some attribute will not work.
 You need some cache (for example another collection) that will have all the items, and the collection passed to list will reset on filter with only filtered items.